By Amanda Wormann

 1. Learn critical skills required in today’s work environment.

-Today’s work environment is ever changing, and to be successful in your job-search strategy, it’s crucial to have an understanding of the skills that will best position you for success.
-As an experienced recruiter, your career coach has years of experience identifying prospective employees and will work with you to ensure you are prepared for your next step.
+Today’s work environment is changing fast, and to be successful in your job search strategy, it’s crucial to master the skills that will best position you for success.
+As an experienced recruiter, your career coach is adept at identifying prospective employees and will work with you to ensure you are prepared for your next step.

 2. Build confidence and define your value proposition.

-We are so close to our work that often, when looking to make a change, it’s hard to take a step back and understand how your unique background and experience can lend itself to the job for which you are applying.
+We are so close to our work that it can be hard to see the full value in our work experiences.
 By working with a career coach, you can identify your value proposition, articulate why you would make a good hire, and stand out from your competition.

 3. Build a powerful and relevant resume.

 Simply updating an existing resume and sending it out to multiple companies and positions is rarely successful.
-Instead, your career coach will help you build a resume that showcases your understanding of the role for which you are applying and the needs of the organization.
-Communicating how your experience can bring value and emphasizing skills relevant to the role are important in standing out among hundreds of resumes.
+Instead, your career coach will help you build a stand-out resume that showcases your understanding of the role for which you are applying and the specific needs of the organization.

 4. Make informed decisions about the evolution of your career.